uwe-app/app/README.md

   upsert \
   example.com
 ```

-The output will include a list of name servers for the hosted zone and the owner of the domain needs to update their name servers with the domain registrar.

 Take note of the hosted zone identifier which will be used later to update the DNS records.